88-year-old Greenwood woman dies in two-vehicle collision

-An 88-year-old woman died Sunday and another woman was taken to a hospital following a two-vehicle collision just south of Greenwood, Nebraska.
+An 88-year-old woman died Sunday and another woman was taken to a hospital after a two-vehicle collision just south of Greenwood, Nebraska.

 Geraldine Frank of Greenwood was pronounced dead at the scene, according to a statement from the Cass County Sheriff’s Office.
 The driver of the second vehicle, Mandy M. Hernandez, 42, of Elmwood, Nebraska, suffered injuries that were not thought to be life-threatening.